skngetich/skngetich/README.md

 Hey there 👋

-I'm Stephen Ng'etich, a Software engineer,DevOps engineer ,creative coder and a self proclaimed designer.
+I'm Stephen Ng'etich, a software engineer, DevOps engineer, creative coder and self-proclaimed designer.
-My mission is to deliver on solutions that impact our daily lives.
+My mission is to deliver solutions that improve our daily lives.

 ## **📝 Latest Blog Posts and Projects**